1 | Cottonmouth |

 Rather than swamps near your back garden, orange-bellied swamp snakes dwell in boggy swamps in the most inhospitable, humid jungles.
 Even reaching this snake is a nightmare.
 First you have to slash your way through dense foliage, then there’s thick bogs which you could sink in up to your boots.
 The branches overhead are home to shrieking monkeys, issuing warning cries to their fellow kind.
 At the swamp itself, the journey might end up being in vain.
 Orange-bellied swamp snakes are shy, and won’t simply appear at your request.

-Orange-bellied swamp snakes measure 60-90cm, and can reach 120cm.
+Orange-bellied swamp snakes average at 55cm and reach up to 89cm.
 They have mainly murky patterns, rather than neon orange, which are perfect for blending into swamp edges.
 The swamp is central to their survival as well; when threatened, their default is to dive deep below the surface.
 Generally, they spend their days in the swamp itself, and their nights prowling the shores.